 3. Annapurna Conservation Area Project (ACAP) Permit

-While hiking the Manaslu Circuit, you will enter the Annapurna Conservation Area from Dharapani to Besi Sahar.
-Hence, you need the Annapurna Conservation Area Project (ACAP) permit for this section.
-This permit fee goes towards the conservation and sustainable development of the Annapurna region.
-You will need to present the ACAP permit at the checkpoint when entering the conservation area at Dharapani.
+While trekking the Manaslu Circuit, you will enter the Annapurna Conservation Area between Dharapani and Besi Sahar.
+To pass through this section, you will need the Annapurna Conservation Area Project (ACAP) permit.
+The fee for this permit contributes to the conservation and sustainable development of the Annapurna region.
+You’ll need to present the ACAP permit at the checkpoint when entering the conservation area at Dharapani.

-You can obtain the ACAP permit from the Nepal Tourism Board offices in Kathmandu and Pokhara.
-It is best to acquire this permit in advance before starting your trek.
-As your guides, we will get the ACAP permit and your other trekking permits.
+The ACAP permit can be obtained from the Nepal Tourism Board offices in Kathmandu or Pokhara.
+It’s recommended to secure this permit before your trek begins.
+As your trusted guides, we will arrange the ACAP permit along with your other trekking permits to ensure a hassle-free experience.

 • For SAARC nationals: NPR 1000 per person